-14th July is celebrated as Shark Awareness Day – the day to look beyond the popular perception of these magnificent creatures and learn the shark facts.
+14th July is celebrated as Shark Awareness Day – the day to look beyond the popular perception of these magnificent creatures, learn how sharks are important to the oceans, explore shark facts and most importantly raise awareness to help protect sharks from extinction.

 Sharks have been long touted as gruesome killers, and even man-eaters.
 But this is far from reality.